EliasAL2/EliasAL2.github.io/_pages/about.md

 </p>

-A reason for this efficient and fast training is certainly LoRA.
+A reason for this efficient and fast training is certainly LoRA[2].
 LoRA or Low-Rang Adaptation is used to **perform efficient fine-tuning of language models to adapt to different kinds of tasks**.
 It enables effective **adjustments of the model without major changes**.
 It accomplishes this with two key factors.
 First up it freezes the pre-trained weight so it doesn't have to be refreshed on every single change.
 Secondly, it injects trainable matrices with low-rank structures into every layer of the model.
 This in turn reduces the amount of parameters that need to be trained.

 **Decoder:**

 <p align="center">